LucasDelfino92/morrowindsharp/setup.md

 ```
 Additional, you will need a folder where to install our mod manager and keep your mods.
 I recommend the following path:
 ```
-C:\Games\Morrowind Sharp
+C:\Games\Nerevar Rising
 ```

-> ⚠️ Make sure you don't create your Morrowind Sharp folder inside your Morrowind folder.
+> ⚠️ Make sure you don't create your Nerevar Rising folder inside your Morrowind folder.
 Mod Organizer 2 will fail to register your installed mods.

 ### Cleaning up your GOG installation